 The German gun and knife laws have been amended in 2003.
 Tightening the laws was a political motivated reaction to an amok run of a highschool student who gunned down seventeen people.
 Although knife attacks haven’t been an issue at all, knife laws were also extremely tightened.
 The new law has left us knife people worse off, since some knife types are banned completely while others are restricted in size or blade length.

 German Knife Law

 German weapon laws are extremely complex and almost not understandable for non-lawyers.
 Regarding the knives I’ll keep things as simple as possible ignoring some minor details.
 Target is to provide all necessary information you do not violate the law when bringing knives to Germany.

 German language knows no equivalent term for switchblades.
-Most knife types are subjected to individual regulations which creates some additional complication to the large number of rules.
+Most knife types, such as flippers or semi-automatics, are subjected to individual regulations which creates some additional complication to the large number of rules.

 The general frame of Germanys knife law defines three groups: